 As mentioned above, in Costa Rica, the game starts at 5:30 PM local time.
 That goes for the whole of the region apart from Panama.
 And, like Panama, the game will be everywhere.

 In Jacó, Costa Rica’s premier party town, take your pick from Bar OZ or the Rolling Thunder Saloon.
 Other options in Jacó include Crocs Resort or Clarita’s, both on the beach at the north end of town.
 Crocs offers that massive screen and casino vibe.
 If you’re in Manuel Antonio, Quepoa Sports Bar is the place to be.
 Also check out Marina Pez Vela in Quepos.
-The old sports bar there transformed into a more high-end restaurant last year (the Butcher Block), but the game will be on somewhere.
+The old sports bar there transformed into a more high-end restaurant a couple of years back, but the game will be on somewhere.
 Heading south of Manuel Antonio, to Domincal, you’ll find Bar Jolly Roger for beer and wings with your side of football.

 Where else?
 What about Guanacaste?
 If you’re in Tamarindo, try the Surf Club Bar & Grill in Langosta for a tried and tested Super Bowl Experience.
-In the center of town, Sharky’s is another mainstay going back years and tons of other places like Longboards BBQ, for example.
+In the center of town, Sharky’s is another mainstay going back years.
 Zero issues finding the game anywhere in Tamarindo.
 In fact, it’ll be harder to avoid watching than watching.
 North of Tamarindo, in the Conchal/Flamingo/Potrero area (and yes, I know this is quite a wide area with lots of places), we recommend the Potrero Brewing Company for your Super Bowl viewing needs.

 Bottom line is, wherever you are in Costa Rica, unless you’re in the middle of nowhere, you’ll find a place with the Super Bowl on.
 There are a lot of gringos here, so you won’t miss out.